mariuszdrynda/low-level-language/README.md

 # Goal

-Goal is to create as simple as possible programming language that could serve as intermediate representation for other, higher level function.
+Goal is to create as simple as possible programming language that could serve as intermediate representation for other, higher level programming languages.
 This is a way to demonstrate that all (or almost all) of languages features could be replaced by simple, but powerfull mechanisms.

 Second, and more impotant, is to study different possibilities of optimization and safety